ceph/ceph/doc/rados/operations/control.rst

 that have no pre-Luminous cients may instead wish to instead enable the `balancer`` module for ``ceph-mgr``.

-Add/remove an IP address to/from the blacklist.
-When adding an address, you can specify how long it should be blacklisted in seconds; otherwise, it will default to 1 hour.
-A blacklisted address is prevented from connecting to any OSD.
-Blacklisting is most often used to prevent a lagging metadata server from making bad changes to data on the OSDs.
+Add/remove an IP address to/from the blocklist.
+When adding an address, you can specify how long it should be blocklisted in seconds; otherwise, it will default to 1 hour.
+A blocklisted address is prevented from connecting to any OSD.
+Blocklisting is most often used to prevent a lagging metadata server from making bad changes to data on the OSDs.

-These commands are mostly only useful for failure testing, as blacklists are normally maintained automatically and shouldn't need manual intervention. ::
+These commands are mostly only useful for failure testing, as blocklists are normally maintained automatically and shouldn't need manual intervention. ::

-	ceph osd blacklist add ADDRESS[:source_port] [TIME]
+	ceph osd blocklist add ADDRESS[:source_port] [TIME]
-	ceph osd blacklist rm ADDRESS[:source_port]
+	ceph osd blocklist rm ADDRESS[:source_port]

 Creates/deletes a snapshot of a pool. ::